search icon

 Budget Definition

-Budget is a financial plan that outlines how a company intends to allocate its resources, such as money, for specific purposes and activities over a set period, typically a year, to achieve its financial goals.
+Budget is a financial plan that outlines how a company intends to allocate its resources, particularly money, for specific purposes and activities over a set period, typically a year, to achieve its financial goals.

 Starts at $0 + state fees and only takes 5-10 minutes